BEFORE AND AFTER

 Toss out the empties and check the expiration dates on any sprays, ointments, eye washes, tablets and wipes.
 These items will be clearly marked with the pull dates and if you are beyond those dates, toss the item, if not keep it.
 (If you have a lot of a particular item left over that is out of date, it may be an indication that you don’t need or use this item.
 So maybe you don’t want to replace it.)
 Get some feedback from your people when in doubt.

 Once you have tossed the empties and the expired products it is time to take stock.
-Refer to your worksheet and start on the left hand side and work your way down.
+Refer to your worksheet and start on the left-hand side and work your way down.
 The first group of products are the emergency first aid products and you should consider having at least one of each.
-Again pay attention to the highlighted items as those products represent the minimum requirement in that category.
+Again, pay attention to the highlighted items as those products represent the minimum requirement in that category.

-Proceed down the left hand side of the worksheet checking to make sure you have those bases covered.
+Proceed down the left-hand side of the worksheet checking to make sure you have those bases covered.

 These groups have been organized into recognizable categories, adhesive bandages, antiseptics, gauze & tape, burn treatment, eye care, ice packs, instruments, finger cots and tablets.
 The idea is to make selections from each group that make the most sense for your operation making sure that you cover the minimums mentioned above.